-285. The tax residence status of a company's directors is not relevant in determining whether the director control test has been satisfied.
+297. The tax residence status of a company's directors is not relevant in determining whether the director control test has been satisfied.
 The focus of the test is on whether the directors exercise control of the company from New Zealand.
-In cases where the simple majority approach outlined at [283] is appropriate, the question is not whether a simple majority of the directors are tax resident in New Zealand but rather whether a simple majority of the directors exercise their directorial powers from New Zealand.